-David M. Reicher, a partner and business lawyer with Foley & Lardner LLP, primarily represents end-users on various derivatives products, including credit, interest rate, currency, and total return derivatives.
-He is a member of the firm’s Finance & Financial Institutions, Public Finance, Education Finance, and Swaps and Derivatives Practices.
+David M. Reicher primarily represents end-users on various derivatives products, including credit, interest rate, currency, and total return derivatives.
+He is a partner in the firm’s Finance & Financial Institutions, Public Finance, Education Finance, and Swaps and Derivatives Practices.

 David has represented providers and end-users in a variety of derivatives transactions since 1984.
 In the mid-1980s, he represented a provider of interest rate protection products (swaps, collars, caps) in connection with some of the first interest rate derivatives used with tax-exempt financings.

-He also has represented such parties and others in matters before the U.S. Department of Education, the Internal Revenue Service, the U.S. Department of Health and Human Services, the Securities and Exchange Commission, and Congress, including testimony before the Oversight Committee of the House Ways and Means Committee on proposed changes to the arbitrage bond provisions.
+He has also represented such parties and others in matters before the U.S. Department of Education, the Internal Revenue Service, the U.S. Department of Health and Human Services, the Securities and Exchange Commission, and Congress, including his providing testimony before the Oversight Committee of the House Ways and Means Committee on proposed changes to the arbitrage bond provisions.

 In addition to David’s extensive experience in a broad range of student loan asset-backed securities transactions and in representing education finance clients in matters before various federal agencies, sample transactions and matters handled by David include representing: